 - Rates and the number of any mental illness, serious mental illness, and major depressive episode

-Additionally, substance use trends are presented for 2002 to 2015, while trends for most mental health issues are reported for 2008 to 2015.
-However, the section of the report titled “Notable 2015 NSDUH Questionnaire Changes” notes that some estimates no longer have comparability with prior years.
+Additionally, substance use trends are presented for 2002 to 2016, while trends for most mental health issues are reported for 2008 to 2016.

 Receipt of Services for Substance Use and Mental Health Issues Among Adults

 The Receipt of Services for Substance Use and Mental Health Issues Among Adults report presents data from the 2016 NSDUH for substance use treatment and mental health service use among adults ages 18 or older in the United States.

 - Substance use treatment by adults ages 18 to 25, and 26 or older

 - Mental health service by adults ages 26 to 49, and 50 or older

 Trends for most mental health service use are reported for 2008 to 2016; however, trends are not presented for substance use treatment because of methodological changes in 2015.